christianmatthe/wire_detector/README.md

 • pip install .

-You can now import Wire_detector or just import the Wire Class via "from Wire_detector import Wire".
+You can now import Wire_detector or just import the Wire Class via "from Wire_detector import Wire" from anywhere on your system.